 The resolution encourages the South Dakota Legislature to adopt and continue using person-first language when referring to individuals with disabilities.
 It emphasizes the importance of recognizing the person before their disability, thereby respecting their humanity and individuality.
 The resolution highlights the evolution of person-centered planning by the Centers for Medicare and Medicaid Services and aligns with international standards set by the United Nations regarding the rights of persons with disabilities.

-By advocating for terminology that prioritizes the individual over their condition, the resolution aims to eliminate negative connotations and promote a more respectful and inclusive approach in legislative language.
-The South Dakota Legislature expresses its commitment to ensuring that new and revised laws and rules reflect this principle, thereby fostering a more supportive environment for individuals with disabilities in the state.
+By advocating for terminology that prioritizes the individual over their disability, the resolution aims to eliminate negative connotations and ensure that language used in laws and regulations reflects a respectful and dignified approach.
+The South Dakota Legislature expresses its commitment to this practice, reinforcing the idea that new and revised laws should consistently use person-first language in order to promote inclusivity and respect for all citizens.